 Making The Gravy

-- Add chopped tomatoes and green chili and mix well.
+- Add chopped tomatoes and green chili.

 Making The Paneer Lababdar